-Debate Insider Bob Virgil: 'We didn't have a roadmap' | The Source | Washington University in St. Louis
+Designing woman: Sam Fox senior Sherry Xiao | The Source | Washington University in St. Louis

-Early in October 1992, then-Chancellor William Danforth got word that Washington University in St. Louis would be host of the Oct.
-11 presidential debate, giving the university a little over a week to plan an historic event.
+A year ago, when Public Affairs intern Sherry Xiao was asked to design a logo for the 2016 Presidential Debate at Washington University in St. Louis, she was more than a little surprised.

-His first call was to Bob Virgil, then-dean of Olin Business School, to ask if he would chair the effort.
+“I definitely wasn’t expecting it,” said Xiao, a senior in the Sam Fox School of Design & Visual Arts.
+“Everyone in the Office of Public Affairs had made an effort to involve me as an intern, and I was so thankful for the opportunity.
+So then it was like, ‘what do I make?’”

-How did he help make that happen?
-Watch the video here, and then stay to learn more about the second presidential debate at debate.wustl.edu.
+See how it all turned out.
+Read the story here, and then stay to learn more about Washington University’s efforts for the Oct.
+9 affair at debate.wustl.edu.

 Comments and respectful dialogue are encouraged, but content will be moderated.
 Please, no personal attacks, obscenity or profanity, selling of commercial products, or endorsements of political candidates or positions.
 We reserve the right to remove any inappropriate comments.